The Boondock Saints II: All Saints Day: Plot

-After the MacManus twins, Connor and Murphy, and their father, Noah (Il Duce), assassinated Joe Yakavetta, they fled to Ireland.
-Eight years later, their uncle Father Sibeal arrives to inform them that a renowned Boston priest was murdered by a mysterious assassin who attempted to frame the Saints by using their ritual assassination style.
-In response, the twins dig up their old gear and weapons and depart for the United States.
+On St. Patrick's Day, a renowned Boston priest is ritually murdered.
+Father Sibeal arrives in Ireland to inform his nephews the MacManus twins, Connor and Murphy, that someone has copied the style of execution they used eight years earlier to kill Mafia boss Joe Yakavetta.
+The twins and their father, Noah, realize that someone is trying to implicate them in the priest's killing.
+In response, the Saints dig up their old gear and weapons and depart for the United States, but Noah stays behind.

-En route to Boston aboard a container ship, the twins meet a Mexican underground fighter named Romeo, who recognizes them as the Saints.
+En route to Boston aboard a container ship, the twins meet Romeo, a Mexican underground fighter who recognizes them as the Saints.
 Romeo convinces them to let him join them as their new partner.
 Hearing a radio broadcast regarding Joe's son, Concezio Yakavetta, they deduce that he must have hired the hitman who killed the priest to draw them out of hiding.

-Meanwhile, Detectives Greenly, Dolly, and Duffy are at the scene of the priest's murder.
-They are greeted by Special Agent Eunice Bloom, the protégée of Paul Smecker (who has died) who has been assigned to investigate the murder and determine whether or not the Saints are responsible.
-She comes to the conclusion that the Saints were not who murdered the cleric, and begins an investigation to find the real assassin.
-She and the other officers find out the assassin is Ottilio Panza, a man who appears to be working for a mysterious man known only as "The Old Man".
+Meanwhile, Boston Detectives Greenly, Dolly, and Duffy are at the scene of the priest's murder.
+Also there is FBI Special Agent Eunice Bloom, a no-nonsense protégée of the late Paul Smecker, who has been assigned to determine whether or not the Saints are responsible for the murder.
+Bloom eventually concludes that the Saints did not murder the priest, and begins an investigation to find the real assassin.
+She and the detectives deduce the killer is Ottilio Panza, working for someone known only as "The Old Man".

 Connor, Murphy, and Romeo hit a warehouse that is being used by a Chinese Triad gang to process heroin for Yakavetta.
-After killing everyone at the warehouse, Connor and Murphy reunite with their old bartender friend, Doc.
+After clumsily killing everyone at the warehouse, the trio hides out with the MacManus' old bartender friend, Doc.
 They learn that the assassin was an independent contractor and that Yakavetta himself is hiding in the Prudential Tower.
-Later at the warehouse, now a crime scene, Bloom confirms that the Saints have returned.
-Bloom interrupts a massage in progress and hits a mob boss with a paddle, displaying her identity.
+Later at the warehouse, Bloom confirms that the Saints have returned.